monstrenyatko/butler-arduino-library/README.md

  - Configure both XBee modules to work in one network and set their serial to `57600 bit/s`.
  - Start on the PC the `socat` tool as above to allow communication with MQTT Broker.

-FYI: It is possible to flash the board over Xbee connection => it works like wireless serial connection.
+FYI: It is possible to flash the board over XBee connection => it works like wireless serial connection.
 <br/> But in this case you need to click reset button on the board at the moment when the loading is started that is not easy...

 Application loop behavior